 The golfer's name first arose during opening statements when Assistant U.S. Attorney Michael Ferrara told Manhattan federal court jurors that gambler William ''Billy'' Walters encouraged friends, including Mickelson, to buy stock in Dean Foods Co., a Dallas-based company that is one of the nation's largest processors of milk for retailers.

 Ferrara said Walters knew inside information he got from a former Dean Foods board member was a sure thing.
 He called it ''another way you know Walters had the hottest information in town.''

-Mickelson wasn't charged.
-But the Securities and Exchange Commission accused him in a civil lawsuit of making nearly $1 million trading Dean Foods stock.
-Mickelson agreed to repay it.
+Mickelson was spared from criminal charges after the Securities and Exchange Commission accused him in a civil lawsuit of making nearly $1 million in a 2012 stock trade that Walters suggested he make.
+The golfer agreed to repay it.

 Given his turn before jurors, defense attorney Barry Berke invoked Mickelson's name as proof that his client is innocent, saying it wouldn't make sense for Walters to tell secrets to a celebrity.

 ''If you're Bill Walters and somebody's giving you inside information, the last thing you would do is give it to Phil Mickelson, one of the most famous athletes in the world who is going to attract regulatory scrutiny.''

 Neither attorney promised jurors they would hear Mickelson testify.
 But U.S. District Judge Kevin Castel hinted at it as a possibility when he asked prospective jurors on Monday if they could be fair ''if somebody comes up here and says: `I'm a professional golfer.'''